 Great Little Practice Amp

 If you’re looking for a compact practice amp, it really is hard to beat the Roland Micro Cube GX.

-This amp comes loaded with a model for every situation, and weighs in at just six pounds.
+It comes loaded with an amp model for every situation, and weighs in at just six pounds.